 I used to love the cheap hosting at GoDaddy, until I was forced to find another host.
 Their servers were dropping my wireless connection packets, making it impossible to get any work done on a website.
 Their refusal to work with Verizon to fix the glitch cost them 4 accounts in one day, but they didn’t bat an eye.
 And they won’t be losing any sleep over all their cheap hosting clients getting less than stellar search ranking, or worse, penalized in mobile search results.
 Cheap hosting is big business for host companies, but it’s costing small business websites quite a bit.
-Especially now that Google’s Page Speed update in effect (July 2018).
+Avoiding it approaches crucial with Google’s Page Speed update in effect since July 2018.

 What Is Page Speed?

 It’s the length of time it takes any page on your website to fully load and has had some affect on SEO ranking since at least 2010.
 Google’s new algorithm update, however, will seriously affect some websites’ visibility in mobile search.
 Super slow sites won’t show up in search results anymore.
 This isn’t good for small businesses, particularly those that rely on local search traffic, but many see the lowest priced hosting they can find as budget-minded.
 We love getting anything super cheap, free is even better.
-But you aren’t ever going to get anything of great value for rock bottom pricing.
+But you’;; never get anything of great value for rock bottom pricing.
 It will be inferior in one way or another, because that’s just how it goes.

 So, why do some hosting companies charge so much more than others?
 It’s partially due to server quality, and partially how many websites share the server.
 Both can easily slow your page speed during the best of times.
-Add traffic spikes to one or more of those oodles of websites you share space with, however.
+What about adding traffic spikes to one or more of those oodles of websites you share space with?
 It can seriously reduce that slow loading page to maybe not loading at all.
 So, there you are crazy busy with whatever you do, and don’t even realize that in the past hour no one seeing you in Google’s local business section has been able to visit your website.
 You’ve just lost possible new customers.

 It could continue for hours, perhaps an entire day.
 Sometimes, it’s because one of your server-mates is enjoying a windfall of traffic.
 Other times a website might be in the midst of a hostile bot attack.
 It might even be your website, and after the server hogging goes on long enough, the host will take the guilty site totally offline.
 But in the meantime, how is this good for your business?
 It’s certainly not budget-friendly or good for your company’s sales volume or reputation, and you can add loss of Google love to your cheap hosting perks.